hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

 [TO DO: example of use]

+[TO DO: might be worth defining the following enums in AEApplicationGlue (partly for illustrative purposes, partly for testing, partly in case users ever run into an older Carbon app - or even a current Cocoa one - that happens to return values of these types:

+let _cAliasOrString: OSType = 0x73662020

+let _cNumberDateTimeOrString: OSType = 0x6E647320
+let _cNumberOrDateTime: OSType = 0x6E642020
+let _cNumberOrString: OSType = 0x6E732020

+let _cListOrRecord: OSType = 0x6C722020
+let _cListOrString: OSType = 0x6C732020
+let _cListRecordOrString: OSType = 0x6C727320

+]

 ### Record structs

 While SwiftAutomation packs and unpacks Apple event records  as `Dictionary<PREFIXSymbol:Any>` values as standard, it is also possible to map part or all of a specific record structures to a Swift struct, simplifying member access and improving type safety.